s-huangze/crispy_pancake/CONTRIBUTING.md

 # Contributing to the High-Low Guessing Game

+## Code of Conduct
+To keep this project welcoming for everyone:
+- Be respectful and inclusive in discussions and pull requests.
+- Give constructive feedback — focus on improving the code, not criticizing the coder.
+- Help others learn!
+This is a beginner-friendly project, so patience and kindness go a long way.

+By contributing, you agree to follow this Code of Conduct.

 Hi and welcome!
 This is a beginner-friendly Python project for Hacktoberfest.
 It’s a simple number guessing game — and we’d love your help making it better.

 Whether you're new to GitHub or just looking for a fun way to contribute, you're in the right place.